nandi-exe/unit2_2024/README.md

 ## Success Criteria

 1. The solution provides a visual representation of the Humidity and Temperature values inside a dormitory (Local) and outside the house (Remote) for a period of minimum 48 hours.
-1. ```[HL]``` The local variables will be measure using a set of 4 sensors around the dormitory.
+1. ```[HL]``` The local variables will be measure using a set of 3 sensors around the dormitory.
 2. The solution provides a mathematical modelling for the Humidity and Temperature levels for each Local and Remote locations. ```(SL: linear model)```, ```(HL: non-lineal model)```
 3. The solution provides a comparative analysis for the Humidity and Temperature levels for each Local and Remote locations including mean, standad deviation, minimum, maximum, and median.
-4. ```(SL)```The Local samples are stored in a csv file and ```(HL)``` posted to the remote server.
+4. ```(SL)```The Local samples are stored in a csv file and ```(HL)``` posted to the remote server as a backup.
-5. Create a prediction the subsequent 12 hours for both temperature and humidity.
+5. The solution provides a prediction for the subsequent 12 hours for both temperature and humidity.
-6. A poster summarizing the visual representations, model and analysis is created.
+6. The solution includes a poster summarizing the visual representations, model and analysis created.
 The poster includes a recommendation about healthy levels for Temperature and Humidity.

 # Criteria B: Design